CosmicFurball/python-cronjob/README.md

 # python-cronjob

-Run python script periodically / Attach python docker with cron job to your project with docker-compose.
+Run python script periodically / Attach python docker with cron job to your project using docker-compose.

 ## Getting Started